 - 1912 - Joseph (Arky) Vaughan is born in Clifty, Arkansas.
 Vaughan, a hard-hitting shortstop, will make his major league debut in 1932 and will go on to hit for a .318 batting average during a 14-year career with the Pittsburgh Pirates and Brooklyn Dodgers.
 Vaughan will be elected to the Hall of Fame by the Special Veterans Committee in 1985.

-- 1981 - The Chicago White Sox sign prized free agent catcher Carlton Fisk.
+- 1981 - The Chicago White Sox sign prized catcher Carlton Fisk.
 The future Hall of Fame receiver was declared a free agent in February after the Boston Red Sox failed to mail him a contract by the deadline imposed under the Basic Agreement.
 Fisk batted .289 with 18 home runs for the Red Sox in 1980.

 - 1995 - Major League Baseball owners unanimously approve two expansion teams: the Arizona Diamondbacks and Tampa Bay Devil Rays.
 Each of the new clubs will pay a $130 million franchise fee and will begin play in 1998.